National Dairy Assurance Score

 Producers can declare the Dairy BJD Assurance Score on the National Cattle Health Declaration or National Vendor Declaration Form (NVD) by writing in Section 9:

 “Dairy Score is (insert total dairy score for individual cattle)”

 Producers can complete the Dairy BJD Assurance Declaration form if formal certification is necessary and an NVD is not required.

-- Farm biosecurity plan for JD in cattle
+- Farm biosecurity plan for cattle

 - Three Step Calf Rearing Plan